dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 This mechanism is never necessary and is not common.
 It is usually more straightforward to place the initialization code inside a constructor.

 Note: It is legal to set fields in initialization blocks even if they are only defined later in the class.
 However, to avoid circular definitions, it is not legal to read from fields that are only initialized later.
 The exact rules are spelled out in Section 8.3.2.3 of the Java Language Specification (http://docs.oracle.com/javase/specs).
-The rules are complex enough to baffle the compiler implementors—early versions of Java implemented them with subtle errors.
+The rules are complex enough to baffle the compiler implementors — early versions of Java implemented them with subtle errors.
 Therefore, we suggest that you always place initialization blocks after the field definitions.

 With so many ways of initializing data fields, it can be quite confusing to give all possible pathways for the construction process.
 Here is what happens in detail when a constructor is called: